 I was surprised, so too was everybody else in the room.
 Pin drop silence.

 Yes, I answered.
 The bomb exploded inside his head.

-Mom didn’t know where to run to, dad didn’t know where to hide and the others chose to bat their eyelids with terrified expression.
-I expected the next question to be about my virginity, but uncle was way too deeply in shock for that.
+Mom didn’t know where to run , dad didn’t know where to hide and the others chose to bat their eyelids with terrified expression.
+I expected the next question to be about my virginity, but uncle was way too deep in shock for that.

 “This is the end, I can see darkness all around her.
 Very sad, chi chi… such a girl!
 God knows what her college is teaching her,” said uncle.

 A damn interesting man I tell you, Chaturvedi uncle.